Employability and Earning Capacity

 Both spouses can hire a vocational expert, especially in contentious divorce cases, to ensure that conclusions about spousal maintenance and child support are fair and reasonable.
 In this situation, each spouse can review the other vocational expert’s report to provide another opinion to the judge.

-Hiring Julie to provide a vocational assessment can also benefit the spouse by helping him or her achieve career satisfaction and professional growth.
+Hiring Julie to provide a vocational evaluation can also benefit the spouse by helping him or her achieve career satisfaction and professional growth.
 Julie’s strengths include helping individuals improve their vocational outreach and focus, which can be especially helpful during these difficult periods.

-Finally, Julie’s vocational assessment, market and trends research and wage and benefits loss analysis can have a significant impact on spousal negotiation and awards.
+Finally, Julie’s vocational assessment, market and trends research, and wage and benefits loss analysis can have a significant impact on spousal negotiation and maintenance.

 Q: How does the vocational expert assessment process work?

-A: If you are a family law or matrimonial lawyer working on a divorce case with vocational issues involving a non-working or underemployed spouse, please contact Julie for a phone consultation.
+A: If you are a family law/matrimonial lawyer working on a divorce case involving a non-working or underemployed spouse, or an employment lawyer with a discrimination case, please contact Julie at 203-918-1703 for a phone consultation.
 She can then send her fee rate sheet and CV.

-If you hire Julie to conduct a vocational assessment, she will send an agreement with a request for a retainer.
+If you hire Julie to conduct a vocational evaluation, she will send an agreement with a request for a retainer.
 Once Julie receives the retainer, she will send the vocational questionnaire to the spouse who is being evaluated or to you as their attorney.
-She will also schedule an in-person interview with the individual and request their resume, salary history, and a job search journal (if applicable).
+She will also schedule an interview with the individual and request their resume, salary history, and a job search journal (if applicable).
+Julie will also review the deposition transcript for this information.

 Upon completing the interview, Julie will research jobs, industries, and salaries, conduct a market analysis, and prepare a comprehensive personalized Vocational Report.